Healthy Homes Assessment Tamatea

 Draught Stopping Tamatea

-If you are able to feel external air flowing in or the air is clear from a crack or a gap and you are able to feel it, it’s most likely a gap or an opening that needs sealing in the way you can.
-Large cracks and gaps should be fixed permanently.
-Gaps greater than 3mm that let air in or out from the home need to be sealed.
-In the case of an open fireplace is not in use, it could cause draughts, and should be sealed off.
-Property managers and landlords are accountable for making sure such draughts are eliminated whenever possible.
+If you are able to feel external air entering or an unobstructed draught coming from a hole or gap or crack, then it is likely to be a gap or crack that needs sealing in the way you can.
+Large cracks and gaps should be sealed permanently.
+Gaps greater than 3mm that let air in or out of the house require seals.
+For example, if the open fireplace is not in use, it could cause draughts, and must be sealed from.
+Landlords and property managers are responsible for ensuring that these draughts are stopped as far as imaginable.

-There is no require to block gaps or holes which are part of the construction.
-For example, tiny gaps around windows and doors could be required to allow for the movement of the building as the household gets warmer and cooler, to allow them to be closed and opened rather than sticking.
-We will inspect every window and door in an Healthy Homes assessment of your rental property.
+There is no require to block off gaps or holes in the construction.
+For instance, small gaps around doors and windows may be required to allow for movement of the structure when the household heats and cools, so that they can still be shut and opened, rather instead of being stuck.
+We will test the windows and doors in your Healthy Homes assessment of your rental property.

 draught stopping building inspections